FAForever/wiki-pages/Custom-AIs.md

 Other mods required: None
 Functioning AI that was a predecessor to Dalli and DilliDalli - considered inferior to DilliDalli.

+### Sorian AI
+*Author: Sorian*
+Last updated: Unknown
+Other mods required: None
+When released Sorian AI represented an improvement to the base AI in FAF.
+Note though that the base adaptive AI has been updated more recently and is more likely to provide a greater competitive experience than the Sorian AI.
+AI variants: Sorian, Rush, Air, Water, Turtle, Adaptive

 ## Upcoming AI
 ### M28AI
 *Author: maudlin27*